Noddan84/PVT23Databaser---Inlamningsuppgift/README.md

 When you are ready to start, please run node server.js in terminal.

 To seed the database with dummydata please run node seedDB.js in terminal.
+Also here you need to enter your own connection string.

 Link to my Postman workspace – https://www.postman.com/noddan84/workspace/pvt23kimnordin